otaboyevsardorbek1/django-dokon/README.md

 }
 ```
 - Update restaurant: use graphql (url `/graphql/`).
 ID is a must input,
-other fields are optional
+other fields are optional.
 Request example:
 ```
 mutation{
   updateRestaurant(restaurantUpdateData: {id: 2, name: "New Name 2", opensAt:"23:59"}){